-To disable password protection, go to SYSTEM SETUP: ADVANCED > Password > Power On Lock and press ∢/▶ to select Off.
-The message INPUT CURRENT PASSWORD appears.
+To disable password protection, go to SYSTEM SETUP: ADVANCED Menu > Password > Power On Lock and press ◄/▶ to select Off.
+The message "Input Current Password" appears.
 Enter the current password.

-- If the password is correct, the OSD menu returns to the PASSWORD page.
-You will not have to enter the password next time turning on the projector. - If the password is incorrect, the password error message will appear, and the message INPUT CURRENT PASSWORD appears for your retry.
+- If the password is correct, the OSD menu returns to the password setting page.
+You will not have to enter the password next time turning on the projector. - If the password is incorrect, the password error message will appear, and the message "Input Current Password" appears for your retry.
 You can press BACK to cancel the change or try another password.